-George Simon is Division President of High Growth European Markets region at Mastercard.
+George Simon is Executive Vice President, Market Development & Division President, High Growth Markets at Mastercard.

 In this role, Mr. Simon has overall responsibility for Mastercard operations, sales, products & services and marketing; and leads the company’s efforts in driving digital innovations and development of electronic payments across 12 markets, including Russia, Turkey, Israel and CIS countries.

 Prior to his appointment, George Simon was President for the Central Eastern Europe division responsible for overseeing Mastercard’s operations and customer related activities in 19 countries.
 He started his career at Mastercard as EVP, Customer Delivery Head for Europe and was responsible for the delivery of products and services to all European customers and successfully managed Mastercard Academy.